SteveBallantine/spirit-island-randomiser/readme.md

 # Todo

-- Refactor to use Hide property for items not included in selected expansions and disabled maps
-  - When things are hidden also deselect them
 - Refactor joins to simplify.
 Use existing logic for checking valid maps
 - Add allow/block/force option for mismatched arcade boards
 - Add tooltips to explain some options (e.g. block/force/allow)